Sociotechnical system: ETHICS history

 The ETHICS (Effective Technical and Human Implementation of Computer Systems) process has been used successfully by Mumford in a variety of projects since its idea conception from the Turners Asbestos Cement project.
 After forgetting a vital request from the customer to discuss and potentially fix the issues found with the current organisation, she gave her advice on making a system.
 The system was not received well and Mumford was told they already had been using a similar system.
 This is when she realised a participative based approach would benefit many future projects.

 Enid Mumfords ETHICS development was a push from her to remind those in the field that research doesn't always need to be done on things of current interest and following the immediate trends over your current research is not always the way forward.
 A reminder that work should always be finished and we should never “write them off with no outcome.” as she said.

-Georg Wilhelm Friedrich Hegel

-Hegel, a political philosopher, has written a lot on the subject.
-He separated contracts into contracts of gift and contracts of exchange.
-The employment contract can be the contract of exchange.
-Hegel's option of the existence of a contract, that it doesn't matter if it is formal or informal, implies that the parties are able to recognise each other as people and the owners of something that has value.

-This article traces the history of socio‐technical design, emphasizing the set of values it embraces, the people espousing its theory and the organizations that practise it.
-Its role in the implementation of computer systems and its impact in a number of different countries are stressed.
-It also shows its relationship with action research, as a humanistic set of principles aimed at increasing human knowledge while improving practice in work situations.
-Its evolution in the 1960s and 1970s evidencing improved working practices and joint agreements between workers and management are contrasted with the much harsher economic climate of the 1980s and 1990s when such principled practices, with one or two notable exceptions, gave way to lean production, downsizing and cost cutting in a global economy, partly reflecting the impact of information and communications technology.
-Different future scenarios are discussed where socio‐technical principles might return in a different guise to humanize the potential impact of technology in a world of work where consistent organizational and economic change are the norm.

-Laudon & Laudon

-Kenneth C. Laudon and Jane P. Laudon are academics and practitioners in the field of information systems.
-In organizational change, their textbook approach to teaching the management of information systems is based on the sociotechnical view of systems.
-This view asserts that “optimal organizational performance is achieved by jointly optimizing both the social and technical systems used in production.
-Thus, they state that the performance of a system is optimized when both the technology and the organization mutually adjust to one another until a satisfactory fit is obtained.